How I Fish from My Wheelchair

 Remap - custom-made equipment for disabled people

-If you don't know anybody who has the skills or tools to manufacture either one of these brackets, or any other equipment that needs to be made especially for your needs then contact Remap.
-They are an organisation that helps disabled people fulfil their needs whether it be hobbies, daily living or whatever.
+If you don't know anybody who has the skills or tools to manufacture either one of these brackets or any other equipment that needs to be made especially for your needs then contact Remap.
+They are an organisation that helps disabled people fulfill their needs whether it be hobbies, daily living or whatever.
 They have a network of volunteers, in a lot of cases retired gentleman who come from an engineering background and have got the skills and tools available to make special adaptions.
 Remap will put you in touch with one of these people who will be able to help you.

 If you go to their website and then choose your location, they will give you a list of contact details where you can find people closest to you.

 Use a light rod or pole